-With no questions forthcoming he turned to his left and closed his door.
-As soon as it was closed he started the engine and we began to taxi.
-It was exactly 08:30.
+With no questions forthcoming, he turned to his left and closed his door.
+As soon as the door closed, he started the engine, and we began to taxi.
+It was precisely 08:30.
 We took off using runway 7, thankfully!

 At about 09:50 (10:50 Suriname time) we landed.
-In addition to being first on the plane I was also first off of the plane.
+In addition to being first on the plane, I was also first off of the flight.
 That meant I was the first through customs and immigration.
-From there I walked out into the general terminal area where I was met by the management officer from the embassy.
+From there, I walked out into the general terminal area, where the management officer from the embassy met me.

 After stopping by his home for a little while, he and his wife took me to lunch.
-We went to an Indonesian restaurant, Sarinah.
-It is located at Verl.
+We went to an Indonesian restaurant, Sarinah, located at Verl.
 Gemenelandsweg 187.
 It is the very first time I have ever had Indonesian food.
 The atmosphere was very visually stimulating, including two fish ponds.
-The restaurant is open-air; however, it is covered by a roof.
+The restaurant is open-air; however, a roof does cover the space.

 We ordered three different entrees and shared them family style.
-One was deep fried tofu with shredded chicken and rice squares.
-The second was jumbo shrimp that was fried but it was not battered.
-Lastly we had a spicy (not too hot) chicken dish that was served in a dark broth.
-Also in the broth were slivers of pickles, tomatoes and other assorted vegetables.
-It was served with steamed rice.
+One was deep-fried tofu with shredded chicken and rice squares.
+The second entree was fried but not battered jumbo shrimp.
+Lastly, we had a spicy (not too hot) chicken dish that served in a dark broth.
+Also in the soup were slivers of pickles, tomatoes, and other assorted vegetables served with steamed rice.
 It was all delicious.
 My first try at Indonesian food was a huge success!

-For dinner I had actually stayed at the hotel.
+For dinner, I had stayed at the hotel.
 I had a fillet Mignon, garlic mashed potatoes, and vegetables.
-It was really fantastic.
-I think it was the best meal I have had since I left the U.S. Prior to the meal I was served some whole-grain bread with herb butter.
+It was fantastic.
+I think it was the best meal I have had since I left the U.S. Before the meal I was served some whole-grain bread with herb butter.
 That was also wonderful even though I was one of only two people in the restaurant.

 My usual breakfast at the hotel was a starter plate of pineapple cubes and grapefruit wedges with black coffee.
 Then I would get a made-to-order omelet with cheese, ham, and mushrooms.
-To accompany the omelet I had a couple strips of bacon and some spiced potatoes.
+To accompany the eggs, I had a couple of strips of bacon and some spiced potatoes.
 Always amazing!

 After breakfast I had a taxi take me to the Saints Peter and Paul Cathedral.
-I arrived at about 08:30.
-The cathedral was closed.
+I arrived at about 08:30 to find it closed.
 A security guard informed me it would open at 11:00.

-From the cathedral I strolled to the Presidential Palace.
+From the cathedral, I strolled to the Presidential Palace.
 It is undergoing a complete restoration.
-The coat of arms above the main entry was very ornate.
+The coat of arms above the main entrance was very ornate.

 I walked across to the flag square.
-This was an area in a park that had nearly 30 flags from around the world.
-I do not know why those particular flags were chosen.
+It is an area in a park that had nearly 30 flags from around the world.
+I do not know why they used those particular flags.

-After a little more walking I found myself in the area of Fort Zeelandia.
-That is where the “I Love Suriname” sculpture is located.
+After a little more walking, I found myself in the area of Fort Zeelandia, also the location of the “I Love Suriname” sculpture.
 Not far away was a sculpture of a toucan bird in front of the Nola Hatterman Art Academy.
 The art academy was very near the old fort.
-The fort had been established in 1667.
-It is right on the Suriname River.
+The fort had been established in 1667, right on the Suriname River.
 I was not able to go in because it was closed for a local holiday.

-As I continued along I ultimately found myself at the entrance to Palmetuin (the Palmtree Garden).
-The Palmetuin has hundreds of very large palmtrees throughout the garden.
+As I continued along, I ultimately found myself at the entrance to Palmetuin (the Palmtree Garden).
+The Palmetuin has hundreds of enormous palm trees throughout the garden.
 It was a beautiful setting.
-There were several people preparing for a festival celebrating Maroon Day.
-The booths that had been set up when I arrived were selling food and drinks.
-I thought for sure there would be some artists or crafts people there, but I did not see one.
+Several people were preparing for a festival celebrating Maroon Day.
+The booths set up when I arrived were selling food and drinks.
+I thought for sure there would be some artists or craftspeople there, but I did not see one.
 I did discover later that there were in fact crafts at the festival; however, by that time, I was back at my hotel, out of the rain.
 Now that I know what happens, maybe I can do a better job of catching the action next year.